 You wake up and open the curtains.
-Tsukuba’s autumn glare, markedly different from last week’s type of daylight, makes you squint, making you think that snow has probably fallen in more northerly or mountainous parts.
+Tsukuba’s autumn glare, markedly different from the daylight of a few weeks ago, makes you squint, leading you to think that perhaps snow has fallen in more northerly or mountainous parts.
 Outside you can spy pampas grass, quince and persimmon.
 Eager for some fresh air, full of the memory-evoking and melancholy smells of Fall, you open the window and take a deep breath through your nose.
 UGGHH!
 You slam the window back shut as a thick pillar of smoke starts invading your room.
 You puff vigorously out of your nostrils to clear your nasal passages of any acrid residue, and quickly retreat into the inner-sanctums of your abode.
 The inconvenience gets worse as you start going about your daily routine – you are not going to be able take advantage of the sunshine and hang your laundry out to dry (in Japan dryers are still uncommon) or air out your futon mattress (which is what most Japanese do, as the sun kills bacteria and mold).
 Instead, you have to make sure the doors and windows are sealed and bring your dog inside.

 What’s the story?

 No, there is no house on fire in the neighborhood, nor is there a Grateful Dead concert going on next- door.
 It’s just what is probably the most annoying aspect of country life in Japan — the neighborhood farmers burning their agricultural waste!
 In Ibaraki this is often called GOMI MOSHI (from gomi moyashi, literally garbage burning).